OverwatchMatchAnalysis/Overwatch-Calculator-Final/README.txt

-Our github for the final build of the project is located at https://github.com/OverwatchMatchAnalysis/Overwatch-Calculator-Final
+A styled version of the readme is available on the github page of the final build Our github for the final build of the project is located at https://github.com/OverwatchMatchAnalysis/Overwatch-Calculator-Final
 The backend development github repo is located at https://github.com/OverwatchMatchAnalysis/Backend The frontend development github repo is located at https://github.com/OverwatchMatchAnalysis/FrontEnd